scottbale/noted/dev-log.md

 ## 9/19/16

-My copy of automaton is messed up, I can only seem to run it locally.
+My copy of automaton is messed up, I can only seem to run it in-place (i.e. not install it).

+    ~/dev/automaton $ python ./setup.py build
     ~/dev/automaton $ ./bin/ctool

 But that worked only after deleting install